endojs/Jessie/README.md

 freshness requires more type mechanism than we wish to require for TinySES.

-Without the outer `def` the code above is still valid TinySES code.
+Without the outer `harden` the code above is still valid TinySES code.
 But TinySES would consider the resulting value to be as untyped as values received from SES code.